leighmacdonald/gbans/docs/INSTALL.md

 Special considerations need to be made when using extended functionality:

-- STV demo recording can fill space up quickly.
-STVs are stored in the database directly, and typically removed after two weeks.
-Allow 15GB or so per TF2 server instance for demo recordings.
-Space can be reduced by enabling TOAST compression in
-  Postgres.
 - IP2Location is memory intensive when updating the dataset, requiring 10 to 12GB of memory.
 The process can be sped up by using NVMe storage for the database.